Ergonomics and Work Environment Policy

 - UCSA is committed to conducting annual work place safety consultations with all personnel which includes discussions around ergonomic work-stations and personnel common areas of the site.

-- UCSASA will take into consideration the differences that occur between personnel of its workforce.
+- UCSA will take into consideration the differences that occur between personnel of its workforce.

 Training & Development

-UCSA is committed to the appropriate training and development of the OHS Consultative Site Group members to ensure compliance is maintained from an ergonomic and work environment perspective.
+UCSA is committed to the appropriate training and development of the WHS Consultative Site Group members to ensure compliance is maintained from an ergonomic and work environment perspective.

-- All equipment used and purchased for Uniting Church SA should comply with the requirements of ergonomic principles, in that the equipment should have the adjustability to be able to conform to the requirements of individuals.
-Controls and gauges should comply with the requirements of HB59 - Ergonomics - The Human Factor - A Practical Approach to Work Systems Design (this can be accessed from Congregational Property Adviser, Uniting Church SA Synod Office).
+- All equipment used and purchased for UCSA should comply with the requirements of ergonomic principles, in that the equipment should have the adjustability to be able to conform to the requirements of individuals.
+Controls and gauges should comply with the requirements of HB59 - Ergonomics - The Human Factor - A Practical Approach to Work Systems Design (this can be accessed from the Building Projects and Compliance Officer, UCSA Synod Office).

 < Back to Workplace Policies